Skip to content

 XPrompts and workflows share the same argument grammar, but the marker communicates how the reference is allowed to participate in a prompt:

-Simple markdown xprompts are converted internally to single-step workflows with a prompt_part step, so they remain inline-capable and continue to use #name unless their body contains top-level --- segment separators.
+Simple markdown xprompts are converted internally to single-step workflows with a prompt_part step, so they remain inline-capable and continue to use #name, even when their body contains top-level --- segment separators.

 Workflow agent steps can embed xprompt references inline: